vi4m/OAuth2Swift/README.md

 # Usage

-In this package, we user only server side OAuth2 with 2 options:
+In this package, we use only server side non-interactive authentication, with 2 options:
 - authorize using refresh tokens (RefreshTokenGrantType)
 - authorize using client credentials (ClientCredentialsGrantType)